como-usar-spi-raspberry-pi

 Programming SPI in Python

-To interact with SPI devices on the Raspberry Pi, we can use the spidev library, which provides a simple interface for working with SPI in Python.
+To interact with SPI devices on Raspberry Pi, we can use the spidev library, which provides a simple interface for working with SPI in Python.

 First, install the spidev library by running the following command in the terminal: